Hieu-Hieu/trello-web-clone/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Built an app like Trello with Reactjs + Hooks + Redux.

-## Available Scripts
+## References:

-In the project directory, you can run:
+This project is referenced by me from Trungquandev Official (https://www.youtube.com/watch?v=A0Mq2WZVm_w&list=PLP6tw4Zpj-RKdGMqhYpfdl94cd4fu-RFg).

 ### `yarn start`